0MarcosHenrique/API/README.md

 🔐 Securing the Future: Laid the groundwork for future security by understanding and preparing for password encryption.

-This journey transformed "Let´s started" moments into a solid, functional API.
+This journey transformed initial "socorro KKKK" moments into a solid, functional API.

 🗺️ Roadmap / Future Improvements
 Implement Security: Add password hashing with bcrypt.